-The hidden bright-side of the supply shortage
+The hidden bright side of the automotive inventory shortage

-The supply shortages that people can’t seem to stop talking about (sorry) have had a split impact on the industry.
+The supply shortages that people can’t seem to stop talking about (sorry) have had a split impact on the automotive industry.
 On one hand, sales volumes and inventory levels are a fraction of what they were in 2019; on the other hand, every car that enters your lot is a guaranteed sale.

 This has had a strange effect on the market.
 Just look at this window sticker for a 2022 Toyota 4Runner, which has a $30,000 price hike listed on the options list as a “market adjustment.”
 Strange times, indeed.

-While the lack of inventory has thinned out the sales pipeline at most dealerships, the actual act of selling a car has never been easier.
+While the lack of automotive inventory has thinned out the sales pipeline at most dealerships, the actual act of selling a car has never been easier.
 According to Car & Driver, dealership revenues in the United States increased for July 2021, compared with the same month of 2019.

 This trend won’t last, though.
 Eventually, supply will rebound and lots will once again be full of shiny new cars complete with all the requisite semiconductors.
 When that happens, dealers may find that, despite all the supply insecurities we face today, there’s a lot to miss about car sales in the year without inventory.